-This is my very first blog post.
-It might be bad piece.
+This is my very first blog post and it might be a bad piece.
 I know that.
 So, I’m updating this every week.
-You’ll see some missing sections, updating topics or unfinished paragraphs because, I’m doing all this updating thing on the live blog.
+You’ll see some missing sections, updating topics or unfinished paragraphs because I’m doing all this updating on the live blog.
 I wish you would see the best version of this article.

 Yeah!!!
 For the first time in my life, I started writing to the public.
 I’m really thrilled about that.
 You’ll understand the feeling when you have defeated your fears and started writing your first blog post.